apache/doris/docs/en/administrator-guide/load-data/binlog-load-manual.md

 ## Related Parameters

+### Canal configuration

+* `canal.ip`

+	canal server's ip address

+* `canal.port`

+	canal server's port

+* `canal.instance.memory.buffer.size`

+	The queue length of the store ring queue, must be set to the power of 2, the default length is 16384.
+This value is equal to the maximum number of events that can be cached on the canal side and directly determines the maximum number of events that can be accommodated in a transaction on the Doris side.
+It is recommended to make it large enough to prevent the upper limit of the amount of data that can be accommodated in a transaction on the Doris side from being too small, resulting in too frequent transaction submission and data version accumulation.

+* `canal.instance.memory.buffer.memunit`

+	The default space occupied by an event at the canal end, default value is 1024 bytes.
+This value multiplied by `canal.instance.memory.buffer.size` is equal to the maximum space of the store.
+For example, if the queue length of the store is 16384, the space of the store is 16MB.
+However, the actual size of an event is not actually equal to this value, but is determined by the number of rows of data in the event and the length of each row of data.
+For example, the insert event of a table with only two columns is only 30 bytes, but the delete event may reach thousands of bytes.
+This is because the number of rows of delete event is usually more than that of insert event.

 ### Fe configuration

 The following configuration belongs to the system level configuration of SyncJob.
 The configuration value can be modified in configuration file fe.conf.